The Most Common Felony Crimes in Colorado

 Can I Vote If I Have a Felony Conviction In Colorado?

 In Colorado, your right to vote is restored after serving your sentence, including any parole.
-You can register and vote once you are no longer incarcerated.

 Resources: